GuilhermeIsNotUnix/GuilhermeIsNotUnix/README.md

 ### <div align="center">Hey, I'm Faura, a mad physicist from Brazil who codes for fun!</div>

-- 🐲 I’m currently working on [Grifforix](https://github.com/GuilhermeIsNotUnix/grifforix), the secure password generator software made in Java with cryptographically RNG methods.
+- 🐲 I’m currently working on [grifforix](https://github.com/GuilhermeIsNotUnix/grifforix), the secure password generator software made in Java with CSPRNG methods (Cryptography secure pseudo-random number generator).

 - 🃏 I’m also the author of [Gambit](https://github.com/GuilhermeIsNotUnix/Gambit), the shutdown scheduler utility software for Windows made in Go with Fyne GUI toolkit.

-- ❓ Ask me about anything related to Programming, Computer Networks, Security, Physics, Music, Electronics and especially the Go programming language!
+- ❓ Ask me about anything related to Programming, Linux, Cryptography, Security, Physics and especially the Java programming language!
 Those are the things I love.

-- ⚡ Fun fact: Yes, I am the Metal Guitarist (@faurametalhead) and I do use Linux.
+- ⚡ Fun fact: Yes, I am the Metal Brazillian Guitarist (IG: @faurametalhead) and also I do educational posts on IG: @guilhermeisnotunix.

 <br/>